 Your musculoskeletal system is made up of bones, muscles, joints and connective tissue.
 This system provides structure and support to your body while also allowing you to move around.
 The components of the musculoskeletal system develop and change over time.
 Bones and muscles can be damaged by injuries and infections.

 The shape of your body is given by your bones.
-They hold the body and protect the organs.
+They hold the body and protects organs.
 Minerals like calcium and phosphorus are stored in bones.
 They also contain bone marrow where new blood cells are formed.
-Although, muscles in our body have different functions, but all work to produce movement and stabilise the body.
+Whereas, muscles in our body has different functions, but all work to produce movement and stabilize the body.

 Impact of nutrition on bones and muscle

 Nutrition has a huge effect on bone and muscle health throughout life.
-For example, what your mother ate while you were growing in her womb reflects on your bone health as a new-born and kid.
-This is because her nutritional mineral supply impacts your bone mass as a baby.
+For example, what your mother ate while you were growing in her womb reflected your bone health as a new born and kid.
+This is because her nutritional mineral supply impacts your baby’s bone mass.
 We continue to build bone mass throughout our lives until we reach the age of 30 when our bodies stop generating bone deposits, at which point we begin to lose bone mass.

-The process of muscle and bone regeneration and remodelling is complicated when one has poor nutrition and the diet is low in key nutrients (e.g. calcium, vitamin D, and magnesium).
+The process of muscle and bone regeneration and remodelling is complicated when one has poor nutrition and is low in key nutrients (e.g. calcium, vitamin D, and magnesium).

 Exercising improves muscle strength, endurance, and flexibility.
 All of these elements make it easier to complete chores and reduce your risk of injury and falls.
 Muscles that are strong also serve to support and protect your joints, lowering your chance of injury.